By Hernestus Gill

 We are indebted to the OBELISK OF ANTINOUS for providing us with the only surviving rendering of the name of Antinous in Egyptian hieroglyphs.
 These glyphs, which have weathered the centuries, provide us with a tantalizing clue as to how the Ancients pronounced the name of Antinous.

 The glyphs above are a rendering taken from the Sacred Obelisk.
-His name is spelled with five glyphs:
+His name is spelled with these glyphs:

 The name can also be spelled in a vertical format using another "S" glyph (the horizontal "door bolt"), depending on the scribe or artist's graphic art constraints.

-But, as we know from modern languages, other people hear other sounds in a name.
-Listen to newsmen trying to pronounce the name of Germany's new gay Foreign Minister Guido Westerwelle.
-Even if they get everything else right, they will never get their tongues around a German roof-of-the-mouth "L".
+It is important to remember that this Egyptian spelling represents a phonetic rendering of the name Antinous.
+As we know from modern languages, other people hear other sounds in a name.
 It was the same in Ancient times.
 Our transliteration from the ancient Greek is Antinoös, with an umlaut (two dots) over the second "o" to stress that there were four syllables (as far as certain Greeks were concerned).
 In other languages, of course, Antinous is spelled "Antinoo" or "Antinoos".

 In English, we tend to pronounce his name "an-TIN-oh-us"

-In most European languages, it is "ahn-TEE-no-uus", with an "oo" sound at the end as in "boo".
+In most other languages, it is "ahn-TEE-no-uus", with an "oo" sound at the end as in "boo".

-Interestingly, the hieroglyphic inscription on the OBELISK OF ANTINOUS appears to back him up on his pronunciation theory.
+Interestingly, the hieroglyphic inscription on the OBELISK OF ANTINOUS appears to back him up on his pronunciation.
+The Egyptians used a "D" to spell his name, perhaps indicating that the actual pronunciation was a very soft "T" somewhere between "T" and "D" — more like a "TH" in modern English.

 So these glyphs on the OBELISK OF ANTINOUS give us a tantalizing clue as to how his name may actually have been pronounced.

-Did they really call him something that would sound like "anti-NOOSE" to our modern-day ears?
+Did they really call him something that would sound like "Anthee-No-woos" to our modern-day ears?
 That's what the Obelisk inscription implies.

 Each glyph was carefully chosen by the Priests of Antinous.
 On the Earthly Level, they wanted a phonetic match, of course.
 But on the Sacred Level they wanted a mystical match.